 As one of the highest users of technology, Australians make e-waste one of the fastest-growing types of waste.
 Electronic waste contains many dangerous elements that can harm mother nature, and that’s why it is even more crucial to recycle as much as possible.

 Electronic is everything that needs to be connected to an energy source to work.
 It becomes waste once it loses its ability to function properly; that’s when you call it E-waste.
 Below you can find some examples of electronic waste:

-• General electronics you use in your daily life, for example, at home, in school or at work (laptops, projectors, scanners, printers, copiers, televisions, phones etc.)
+- General electronics you use in your daily life, for example, at home, in school or at work (laptops, projectors, scanners, printers, copiers, televisions, phones etc.)

-- Lights, beamers, lamps, and everything used for illumination (LED’s, CFL lamps, sleeping lamps, torches etc.)
+- Lights, beamers, lamps, and everything used for illumination (LEDs, CFL lamps, sleeping lamps, torches etc.)

 - Work tools you use for constructing or building stuff (machinery, air compressor, drill etc.)

 - All the home appliances you use in your daily life at your house (dryers, fridges, air conditioners, washing machines etc.)

-6 Tips to be an Electronic Waste Disposal Expert
+6 Tips to Be an Electronic Waste Disposal Expert

 You can find E-waste recycling centres easily by doing a quick search online with “E-waste recycling near me”!
 These eco-friendly electronic waste disposal facilities should take all your electronics and responsibly recycle them to minimise their impact on the environment while disposing of waste properly.
-For a long time now, I’ve been using Eco Resources, a waste management service in Perth, and they do everything very professional when it comes to disposing of electronic waste.
+For a long time now, I’ve been using Eco Resources, a waste management service in Perth, and they do everything very professionally when it comes to disposing of electronic waste.

-3. Donating or selling outdated electronics
+3. Donating or Selling Outdated Electronics

 If you’re over your old electronic devices, why not try to sell them on eBay or give it away as a gift for someone else?
-Or better yet, if there’s an organisation that can benefit from some of those gadgets, donating is definitely the way to go.
+Or better yet, if there’s an organisation that can benefit from some of those gadgets, donating is the way to go.

 A cloud service like the one from Apple is a convenient option for storing data online.
 Not having to carry around storage devices means that you can access your information from anywhere in the world, and it reduces manufacturing needs, which makes our environment cleaner and better!

-5. Say no to landfill
+5. Say No to Landfill

 Landfills might be an easy way out at first glance, but we need more sustainable methods if we want future generations to thrive on Earth.
 Being aware of this can help you pay more attention to what you buy and how you dispose of it in the first place.

 We, humans, are the highest users of technology out there, and therefore it is our responsibility to keep track of our economic footsteps to save the environment.
 A lot of E-waste is being produced every year as people do not consider what they are buying and if it is beneficial for them.
 When you buy a new electronic item, make sure that the product is valuable and can be used for a long period.

 These e-waste disposal and recycling approaches can help you to reduce your e-waste efficiently.
-As being the highest users of technology, proper disposal is crucial to safeguard our environment from pollution, so knowing these methods will be helpful for everyone!
+As the highest users of technology, proper disposal is crucial to safeguard our environment from pollution, so knowing these methods will be helpful for everyone!
 Start now by finding a suitable company for your need with “E-waste recycling near me”.